Aspiring MDs From St. Anthony’s High School Are Reunited With 6-Year-Old Boy They Sponsored for Lifesaving Procedure at St. Francis Hospital

-ROSLYN, NY, March 22, 2017 – First, they raised thousands of dollars to bring him to the U.S. Then, they actually observed the medical procedure that saved him.
-Now, students from St. Anthony’s High School in South Huntington will be reunited with 6-year-old boy from Kosovo who just received a new lease on life.
+ROSLYN, NY – First, they raised thousands of dollars to bring him to the U.S. Then, they actually observed the medical procedure that saved him.
+Now, students from St. Anthony’s High School in South Huntington will be reunited with a six-year-old boy from Kosovo who just received a new lease on life.

-“Just a week ago today, we were able to close the hole in his heart by using a tiny plug threaded to a catheter inserted through a needle hole in his leg,” says Sean Levchuck, M.D., Chairman of Pediatric Cardiology at St. Francis, who donated his services.
-“It not only had a big impact on all of us, but for students from St. Anthony’s, who were able witness the results of their heartfelt efforts firsthand.”
+“Just a week ago today, we were able to close the hole in his heart by using a tiny plug threaded to a catheter inserted through a needle hole in his leg,” said Sean Levchuck, MD, chairman of pediatric cardiology at St. Francis, who donated his services.
+“It not only had a big impact on all of

-“We hope that by seeing these types of medical procedures firsthand, they will be inspired to pursue their dreams of becoming doctors,” says Dr. Levchuck.
-After suiting up in scrubs and witnessing the wonders of state-of-the art medical technology, the students concur it was a lesson they will never forget.
+“We hope that by seeing these types of medical procedures firsthand, they will be inspired to pursue their dreams of becoming doctors,” sais Levchuck.
+After suiting up in scrubs and witnessing the wonders of